nats-io/nats.deno/README.md

         }
       });
     // create a subscription - note the option for a queue, if set
-    // any client with the same queue will be the queue group. const sub = nc.subscribe("echo", { queue: queue });
+    // any client with the same queue will be a member of the group. const sub = nc.subscribe("echo", { queue: queue });
     const _ = handleRequest(n, sub);
     console.log(`${nc.options.name} is listening for 'echo' requests...`);